Updated on 17th September 2024

-Planning the importation of a first consignment of goods can prove to be more difficult than you realised.
+Planning your first importation of a consignment of goods can prove to be more difficult than you anticipated.

-That’s why it’s important that you understand what trade finance is, how it can help your business and how it works?
+That’s why Trade Finance can help.
+But before you consider whether it is right for you, it is important that you understand what Trade Finance is, how it can help your business and how it works?

-Trade finance makes it easier for businesses to buy and sell goods as it bridges gaps in cash flow and allows a business to capitalise on opportunities at home and abroad.
+Trade Finance makes it easier for businesses to buy and sell goods.
+It serves to bridge gaps in cash flow and allows a business to capitalise on opportunities at home and abroad by maintaining access to necessary working capital.

-Did you know that 90% of world trade depends on some form of trade finance?
+Did you know that up to 90% of world trade depends on some form of Trade Finance?
 (Source: World Trade Organization)

-Trade finance is an umbrella term that covers a range of financial products.
-All trade finance facilities are designed to help facilitate seamless and reliable trade between two different businesses.
-It allows companies to access the necessary funding to buy goods and sell goods, it helps to mitigate risks involved in trade transactions, and it provides a reputable third party to act as an intermediary for financial transactions.
+It does this by allowing companies to access the necessary funding to buy goods and sell goods.
+It also helps to mitigate risks involved in trade transactions and provides a reputable third party to act as an intermediary for financial transactions.

-Understanding how it works is important in our understanding of what trade financing is.
-The purpose of these financial facilities is to ensure an increase in liquidity (the ‘movability’ of money) in a business.
+It is critical to understand how Trade Finance works to better understand what it is.
+The purpose of these financial facilities is to ensure an increase in liquidity (i.e., the ‘movability’ of money) in a business.

 The Seller